shenwei356/kmcp/docs/usage.md

-    chunkIdx, the idx of the chunk, 0-based chunks,   the number of chunks of the reference kmers,    the number of k-mers of the chunk fpr,      the actual false-positive reate of the chunk
+    chunkIdx, the idx of the chunk, 0-based chunks,   the number of chunks of the reference kmers,    the number of k-mers of the chunk fpr,      the actual false-positive rate of the chunk

 Usage:
   kmcp utils ref-info [flags]